sneha93401/githubDemo/README.md

 # githubDemo
-this is used for git hub demo
+this is used for github demo